 - Investment Bank: The investment bank serves as the intermediary between the company seeking to issue shares in an initial public offering (IPO) and investors and acts as the underwriter.
 The bank helps the company prepare for the IPO and are involved in every step of the process including due diligence, document preparation, filing, marketing, and issuance.

-- Lawyers: Lawyers play a crucial role in the IPO.
+- Lawyers: Lawyers play a crucial role in the initial public offerings.
 The process involves numerous complex federal and state regulatory requirements.
 Lawyers are responsible for ensuring the transaction is structured to adhere to the law.
 They are expected to advise issuers, underwriters, and bankers on how to complete the IPO within the regulatory framework.
 If the SEC, a state regulatory agency, or an investor uncovers violations in any of the filings, the company could face serious penalties.
 This includes criminal or civil securities fraud charges or the assertion of shareholder rescission rights.

-- Service Providers: Ensuring that the right tools are in place to handle the IPO process is critical.
+- Service Providers: Ensuring that the right tools and technology are in place to handle the process is critical.
 IPOs require countless hours of work and collaboration between multiple parties – the firm going public, bankers, lawyers and more.
 With so many people working with so much sensitive information, a virtual data room platform is often required to host and manage the information sharing and collaboration involved in different stages of process.
 Virtual data rooms like SmartRoom are ultra-secure and allow IPO-ready companies to control view, print, save, and modify rights across large user bases so that they can streamline communication with key stakeholders while ensuring absolute security.
 SmartRoom even allows companies to gain insight into investor activity through real-time reporting and analytics.
 Administrators can see which documents potential investors are most active with so they can plan their strategy appropriately.
 Features like automated alerts keep stakeholders up to date when new documents are added or when existing documents are edited.

 2. Conduct due diligence